nookery/Build-a-Website-with-Laravel/12-API_Store.md

 # API Store

-This article is still in the draft stage, so its content may change.

-It's time to build something amazing with Laravel.
+This article is still in the draft stage, so its content may change.It's time to build something amazing with Laravel.

 Now modify the code in luckara directory to build a web application as shown in the following image.